edoparo/k8s-workshop/presentation/k8s.md

 ## Resources Limits & Requests

-Very often, will be required to adjust resources (CPU and Memory) to a deployment.
-To do so, you will add the following snippet to the deployment under the `.spec.containers[X]`:
+Very often will be required to adjust resources (CPU and Memory) to a deployment.
+To do so, you can add the following snippet to the deployment under the `.spec.containers[X]`:

 ```yaml
 resources: